Maplr-Community/Sugar-Shack-test-maplr/README.md

   - A JS/TS SPA framework

 ## Submit the test
-Once done, please create a new repository on GitHub and email it
+Once done, please create a new repository on GitHub and email it to your Maplr contact.

 ### Tips : Have fun codding